schen384/CFAC2015/README.md

 Delete the array, starting with the open bracket and ending with the closing bracket, and paste the data from Mr. Data Converter in its place.
 Make sure there is a semi-colon (;) immediately following the final closing bracket.

-IMPORTANT NOTE: If there are pluses (+) in the data, they must be encased in quotation marks to be escaped as strings
+**IMPORTANT NOTE**: If there are pluses (+) in the data, they must be encased in quotation marks to be escaped as strings
 * Example: an expedition has a duration of 7+.
 This will be formatted to the digit 7 and the operator +, which is an incomplete expression in javascript!
 This will break the page and cause a failure in loading the data.
-You can check the javascript console (located by pressing control+shift+j in chrome) to see which line(s) are causing problems.
+You can check the javascript console (_located by pressing control+shift+j in chrome_) to see which line(s) are causing problems.

 ######If you need assistance please email jbronen [at] gmail [dot] com.